LimeEng/magpie/README.md

 Examples are [found here](/examples).

-Currently, there is only one example available.
-It is a game that allow you to play Othello against a random AI.
+Included as an example is a functional game which allows you to play Othello against a random AI.
 To start the game, run the following command:

 ```
 cargo run --example human_vs_ai